 About This Class

-Whether you’re new to wine or have been drinking it for years, a guided lesson in properly tasting it will open your eyes to how to enjoy it even more.
+Wine Tasting Fundamentals is perfect whether you’re new to wine or have been drinking it for years, a guided lesson in properly tasting it will open your eyes to how to enjoy it even more.

 This class will give you a solid foundation to explore and enjoy wine without intimidation or hesitation.
 You will learn how to taste like the professional tasters do, focusing on all the “messages” embedded in the wine.
 Besides learning to identify components and flaws in any given wine, you will familiarize yourselves with all those hidden elements that separate great wines from average wines.